Permanent impairment payments under the MRCA

 - Will PI payments affect my Centrelink payments?

-Please note that if you are discussing your payment choices with a financial and/or legal adviser, you should ensure that he or she has a copy of this page for your appointment.
+Please note that if you are discussing your payment choices with a financial and/or legal adviser, you should ensure that they have a copy of this page for your appointment.

 Back to topWhat is a PI payment?

-If you have an injury or disease which is accepted as related to your ADF service (i.e. an accepted condition) then you may be entitled to receive compensation from DVA if:
+If you have an injury, disease or condition which is accepted as related to your Australian Defence Force (ADF) service on or after 1 July 2004, then you may be eligible for compensation if:

 - you have a resulting impairment; and